Direct Cremation – The McDonalds of the funeral industry?

 I appreciate this isn’t the same as a direct cremation as we did have the service with the coffin present, but it does make you more open minded about the way we say goodbye to the people we care about and accept that we all have differing views and needs.

-If you want to know a bit more about direct cremations, why not take a look at the recently launched new service from Dignity called Simplicity Cremations.
-This is probably the first national direct cremation service in the UK.
+If you want to know a bit more about direct cremations, why not take a look at our recently launched new service from Pure Cremation specialists in Direct Cremations in England & Wales.